prescottbreeden/react-with-functional-patterns/README.md

 - src/common :: basic inputs can be replaced by any component library elements you like
 - src/components :: form control elements
 - src/forms :: composable form elements
+- src/layouts :: containers for styling purposes
+- src/models :: functions to build empty data objects
 - src/validations :: validation schemas

-- src/models :: functions to build empty data objects
-- src/layouts :: containers for styling purposes
+## Naming Conventions
+Files have their parent folders added to their file names for ease of searching, the convention has no importance other than IDE convenience.